East Rockaway, New York: Parks and recreation

+Infrastructure

 Transportation

 East Rockaway contains two Long Island Rail Road stations, both of which serve the Long Beach Branch.
 The main station between Ocean Avenue and Atlantic Avenue, and the Centre Avenue station northwest of there.
 Until 1951, there was also a third station at Atlantic Avenue.

 Emergency services

 The village is primarily covered by the 4th Precinct of the Nassau County Police Department.

 Fire and ambulance services are provided by the all volunteer East Rockaway Fire Department.